LEAGUE-Level7/Reading-app/README.md

 ## Goal
-We set out to make a application that let you read books with an easy to use app that let you download and read picture books with a simple and easy to use interface.
+We set out to make a application that lets you read books with an easy to use app.
+It lets you download and read picture books with a simple and easy to use interface.

 ## Features
 ### Library